Projects

 Exploration and representation as empowerment is a central theme of the exhibition.
 Azar Pajuhandé, Mahsa Mohammadi, Nasim Goli, and Pooneh Oshidari assert their own unique narratives of the female body and identity.
 Confronting the male gaze and challenging traditional modes of representation, expressing anger and dissent, exploring pain, connecting with the non-human in nature, and moving the body into abstraction, they share their artistic experiences, thoughts, and emotions.
 Their works place the woman and the artist at the center, redefining how they and their (self-)representations are viewed and appreciated.

-This online exhibition also challenges stereotypical and orientalist perspectives and offers new artistic viewpoints.
+The exhibition also challenges stereotypical and orientalist perspectives and offers new artistic viewpoints.
 Art Affects: The Artist’s Body emphasizes the need for a transcultural perspective in the debate on gender and identity politics in the visual arts.

 The exhibition will be online until October 13, 2024.
-Simultaneously, from September 9 to 22, 2024, a selections of works by the four artists will be also shown in the temporary mohit.art Project Space at Goebenstr.
-10, 10783 Berlin – until September 15 daily 10:00-18:00 (CET) and September 16-22 by appointment.
+From September 9 to 22, 2024, a selections of works by the four artists were shown in the temporary mohit.art Project Space at Goebenstr.
+10, 10783 Berlin.

 This is an exceptional opportunity to acquire such captivating pieces at a compelling price.
 All works in both exhibitions are available in three price categories: